 Indoor palms can also turn yellow due to too much direct sunlight or because the roots have exhausted the soil of nutrients (which is common during active growth in Spring and Summer), in which case:

 - Locate the indoor palm tree in bright, indirect, avoiding any direct sunlight.
 Brightly lit rooms provide the palm tree with enough energy to grow without scorching the leaves with direct sunlight. mist the leaves and water once a week.
 Eventually new growth green should emerge in the following weeks, after which you can trim back (with a sharp pair of pruners) any yellow parts of the palm that do not recover, as this should stimulate further growth so the plant can recover.

 - Use a palm-specific fertilizer once in the Spring and Summer to prevent yellowing leaves due to low nutrients.
-If the palm is yellow and been in the same pot for a long time then low nutrients is likely the cause of the yellowing leaves.
+If the palm is yellow and has been in the same pot for a long time then low nutrients are likely the cause of the yellowing leaves.
 A specific palm tree fertilizer contains all the nutrients the palm requires at the right concentration.
-Indoor palm trees with yellowing leaves often recover well after an applications of fertilizer and the palm should recover well.
+Indoor palm trees with yellowing leaves often recover well after an application of fertilizer and the palm should recover well.